onc-healthit/inferno-program/README.md

 docker-compose -f terminology_compose.yml up
 ```

-This will run the terminology creation steps in order, using the UMLS credentials supplied in `.env`.
+This will run the terminology creation steps in order.
 These tasks may take several hours.
 If the creation task is cancelled in progress and restarted, it will restart after the last _completed_ step.
 Intermediate files are saved to `tmp/terminology` in the Inferno repository that the Docker Compose job is run from, and the validators are saved to `resources/terminology/validators/bloom`, where Inferno can use them for validation.

 #### Cleanup